Asymptotically Stable Non-Falling Solutions of the Kapitza-Whitney Pendulum: Introduction

 In the presence of friction, for the pendulum with a vibrating base, one can show that the vertical upward position (usually unstable) becomes asymptotically stable, provided that the parameters of the system satisfy some conditions.
 The proof follows from the classical method of averaging.
 If there is no friction in the system, the proof is more complicated and also involves KAM theory \cite{bardin1995stability}.
 As a natural generalization of this system, one can consider a planar mathematical pendulum with a vibrating point of suspension and in a periodic in time horizontal force field.

 If the horizontal force is rapidly oscillating, then we again can study this system by means of the averaging theory.
 This problem has been considered previously (see, for instance, \cite{burd2007method}).
 In a more general statement of the problem, it is not assumed that the horizontal force has a small period.
 In \cite{polekhin2020method} it was shown that for any horizontal periodic force, such that its period is commensurate to the period of the vertical oscillation, there always exists a periodic non-falling solution.
+Here we say that the considered solution is non-falling if the rod of the pendulum never becomes horizontal and remains in the upper half-plane.
+If the pivot point does not oscillate, we obtain the so-called Whitney pendulum (for details, see \cite{polekhin2020method}).
 When there is no horizontal force, then we can consider the vertical upward equilibrium as a non-falling solution.
 Is it always possible to make this non-falling solution stable by changing the parameters of the vertical vibration?
 We will study this question in the paper.

 In the first section we present the equations of motion and some analytical results on the problem.
 In particular, we will consider the case when the horizontal force is weak.
 The case when the horizontal force is not weak is considered numerically.